trbocom/gdpr-toolkit/README.md

 # gdpr-toolkit
-A library to easier comply with GDPR regulations (anonymization, pseudonymization)
+A library to easier comply with GDPR regulations (anonymization, pseudonymization) in JavaScript applications with *zero* production dependencies.

 ## Installation